acumos/security-verification/security-verification-service/docs/user-guide.rst

   ..

-* which scan triggers to activate (if any): although there is little cost in system resource terms to scanning, you might want to focus the triggers for scan invocation based upon the typical solution use patterns for your modeler/user base
+* which scan triggers to activate (if any): although there is little cost in system resource terms to scanning, your might want to limit the triggers for scan invocation

   * update (addition/update of artifacts or documents)